Oregon High School Chess Team Association (OHSCTA)

 Northwest Chess Magazine

-NORTHWEST CHESS MAGAZINE is the official printed publication of Oregon and Washington Chess Federation.
+NORTHWEST CHESS MAGAZINE is the official printed publication of the Washington Chess Federation and the Idaho Chess Association.
 It is a monthly, one of few in the USA.
-It also has a website with calendar of events, tournament announcements, links, articles on chess and chess history
+It also has a website with calendar of events, tournament announcements, links, articles on chess and chess history.

 Oregon Chess Federation (OCF)